kandelvijaya/website/content/post/promiseIn30Lines.md

 ```

-Didn’t help get rid of the multiple `execute()`.
+Didn't help get rid of the multiple `execute()`.
 Let's take a another approach of generalizing this.

 How can we semantically differentiate these two ways of calling then?

     then :: ((T) -> U) -> Promise<U>
     then2 :: ((T) -> Promise<U>) -> Promise<Promise<U>>

-Remeber `(T) -> U` doesnot refrain one from specializing as `UIView -> Promise<UIView>`.
-When `then2` is used, the second chainer has to extract the promise and then only can do his real work.
+Remember `(T) -> U` doesn't refrain one from specializing as `UIView -> Promise<UIView>`.
+When `then2` is used, the second chained block has to extract the promise and then only can do his real work.
 This is exactly what happened up there.
 How can we get this semantics?

     then2 :: ((T) -> Promise<U>) -> Promise<U>